What is the State Pension and how does it work?

 Delaying your State Pension

-You don’t have to start claiming your State Pension straight away.
+You don’t have to start claiming your State Pension when you reach State Pension age.
 You may decide to delay taking it (known as deferring) until a later date.
 If you defer, you’ll get a bigger pension when you eventually start claiming it.

 Here are some reasons why you may want to delay taking it: